MicroMentor is Responding to the Coronavirus (COVID-19) Impact on Businesses

-The first step to forming any beneficial mentorship is establishing an air of trust and mutual understanding between you and your mentee.
-You’ll want to get to know a little bit more about your mentee before diving directly into the bulk of the work itself.
-It will benefit you greatly to learn about your mentee's business and challenges, but you’ll generally want to guide your questions, and the conversation as a whole, to the mentee's deeper goals and motivations.
-Try to better understand the deeper motivations behind your mentee's stated objectives.
+The first step to forming any beneficial mentoring relationship is establishing an air of trust and mutual understanding between you and your entrepreneur.
+You’ll want to get to know a little bit more about them before diving directly into the bulk of the work itself.
+It will benefit you greatly to learn about your entrepreneur's business and challenges, but you’ll generally want to guide your questions, and the conversation as a whole, to their deeper goals and motivations.
+Try to better understand the deeper motivations behind their stated objectives.
 Why do they need a mentor?
 What do they hope to accomplish through your work together?
 What does success look like?
 These questions will help you to get a better idea of where they are coming from and where you can add the most value.
-By the end of your first meeting together, you and your mentee should both have settled upon a mutually understood set of goals.
+By the end of your first meeting together, you and your entrepreneur should both have settled upon a mutually understood set of goals.
 If it is not clear what you hope to accomplish together, it will become easier to become distracted by day-to-day life, and forget why you are working together.
 The attainment of previously-set goals will become a milepost to reflect on past accomplishments and keep moving forward towards new goals.

 Giving advice is more of an art than a science.
 That said, a great deal of research has been devoted to this topic.
 Our favorite summary of this research is the Harvard Business Review's "The Art of Giving and Receiving Advice".
 No matter how skilled we are in our area of expertise, we can always cultivate and hone our ability to communicate with power.
 The only way to become a master is through practice.
 You will find that each relationship has it's own unique flow, so don't try to force each connection to follow the same structure.
 Do, however, consciously practice these skills, and you will become more effective at helping others to grow.